Simplify the Expression: a¹⁰ × b⁵ × a⁻² × b³

 a10a2b5b3 a^{10}\cdot a^{-2}\cdot b^5\cdot b^3

-From here on we will no longer indicate the multiplication sign, but instead use the conventional writing method where placing terms next to each other means multiplication.
+From here on we will no longer indicate the multiplication sign, instead we will simply place terms next to each other.

-Note that we need to multiply terms with identical bases, so we'll use the appropriate power rule:
+Note that we need to multiply terms with identical bases, hence we'll apply the appropriate power rule:

 cmcn=cm+n c^m\cdot c^n=c^{m+n}